mikependon/RepoDB.NET/pages/operations/executequery.md

 }
 ```

 Returning the enumerable of dynamic objects.
-The type of the dynamic object is an `ExpandoObject`.
+The type of the dynamic object is an [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-7.0).

 ```csharp
 using (var connection = new SqlConnection(connectionString))